qteatime/kate/docs/source/dev/manual/model/cartridges.rst

 The cartridge meta-data includes information that Kate uses to display the cartridge in the library and allow players to filter or create dynamic collections.
-It will also be used by other tools (such as the store feed ones) to extract information necessary to present a cartridge.
+It will also be used by other tools (such as the catalog feed ones) to extract information necessary to present a cartridge.

 The meta-data is itself divided into further sections:

-* **Presentation**: This provides information about how Kate should present your cartridge to users across the console and in the store.
+* **Presentation**: This provides information about how Kate should present your cartridge to users across the console and in the catalog.
 It includes the game's title, author, thumbnails, etc.

 * **Classification**: This provides information about the content of the